dptools/dpdash/README-PNL.md

 In your `.env` file, define the following required variables:

 > * **`state`**: Used to store DPdash application data.
 Must be an empty directory that will be populated with files once you initialize below.
-> * **`data`**: Used to store DPDash project data.
+> * **`data`**: Used to store DPdash project data.
 Must contain [PHOENIX style directory trees](http://docs.neuroinfo.org/dpdash/en/latest/quick_start.html#create-data-persistence-directories).
 > * **`DPDASH_IMG`**: The path of the `dpdash.sif` image file you downloaded or built.

 #### Optional variables

-If you wish to configure ports and other options for services (for example, if running a second DPDash instance on the same machine as another), you may define the following optional variables:
+If you wish to configure ports and other options for services (for example, if running a second DPdash instance on the same machine as another), you may define the following optional variables:

-> * **`DPDASH_PORT`**: Can be used to change the port on which DPDash will run (default: 8000)
+> * **`DPDASH_PORT`**: Can be used to change the port on which DPdash will run (default: 8000)
 > * **`DPDASH_SERVICE_HOST`**: Can be used to change the hostname on which services such as MongoDB and RabbitMQ will run (default: whatever your current `hostname` is)
 > * **`DPDASH_MONGO_PORT`**: Can be used to change the port on which MongoDB will run (default: 27017)
 > * **`DPDASH_RABBIT_DIST`**: Can be used to change the port on which RabbitMQ distribution services will communicate (default: 25671)